The Master Gardener Experience

 What It's Like To Go Through The UC Master Gardener Program

 Every two years a new wave of volunteers enters the Master Gardener training program.
-This program is supported and supervised by UC County Extension.
+This program is supported and supervised by UC Cooperative Extension.
 Our hands-on approach, coupled with expert instruction, attracts horticulture enthusiasts, those with a passion for gardening and a desire to give back to their community.

 We often hear the question what do Master Gardeners do and what are the requirements?
 Well to begin, all of our Master Gardeners are volunteers!
 Many of them are looking for ways to grow as gardeners, and help San Diego thrive by teaching important practices like water management, pest control, and creating sustainable environments.